jayumorgan/InnovativeEnergy_old/docs/getting_started.md

 This state machine node waits for a message containing "true" to be published to the fictitious `push_button_1` input.
 We could, alternatively, pass an MQTT topic directly to the `MachineAppState::registerCallback` method in place of the result of `MachineMotion::getInputTopic`.

 ### Streaming Data to the Web Client (Notifier)
-The final part of the server that you'll use is the `Notifier`, located in `server/internal/notifier.py`.
-The `Notifier` provides you with a simple mechanism for streaming data directly to the web client over a WebSocket.
-This streamed data is presented to you in the "Information Console" panel on the frontend.
+To send a message to the Web Client from your server, use the `sendNotification` function provided in `internal/notifiier.py`.
+This streamed data is presented to the frontend in the "Information Console" panel.
 Each `MachineAppState` that you initialize has a reference to the global notifier by default, so you should never construct one yourself.

 As an example, if we  take our `WaitingState` mentioned earlier, we may want to send out a notification to the client after the 3 second timeout is up.
 An implementation of that would look something like this:
 ```python